Dickinson-COMP-491-492/website/docs/syllabus.md

 The success of the Senior Seminar is in a large part up to you as its primary participants.
 Thus, attendance is required for every class period.
 Each *unexcused* absence will result in a reduction of your overall Course Grade by 0.1.
 Late arrivals, inattentiveness, and/or leaving the classroom with excessive frequency or for prolonged periods of time will also result in a grade reduction proportional to the class time missed.

 Up to two absences may be excused with **reasonable advance notice** and **a valid reason**.
 Valid reasons *include* illness, job interviews, significant professional development opportunities, religious holidays, and emergencies.
 If you have another reason that you believe is valid please discuss it with the instructor who will make the determination if the absence is excused or not.
-Note that leaving early or returning late from breaks or weekends are priority decisions and will not be excused absences.
+Note that leaving early or returning late from breaks or weekends are priority based decisions and will not be considered excused absences.
 As much advance notice as is possible should be given and documentation may be required depending upon the reasons and circumstances.
 Absences without reasonable advance notice or appropriate documentation when requested will not be excused regardless of reason.

 If **advance notice is received and the absence is excused** you will have the opportunity to complete an additional assignment to replace and receive credit for the missed experience.
 - For for Reading and Discussion days you can receive credit by:
   - Adding a new post to your blog for the course containing a 400-500 word response to one or more of the posted discussion questions.
+It is more important to be thoughtful than to address all of the questions.
   - To receive credit, this essay must:
     - Express careful thought about the topic based on the assigned reading.
     - Incorporate and cite as at least one additional source.
     - Be clearly written by you without the use of AI
-    - Notify the instructor when you have made the blog post.
-Ideally you will send a Teams message with a link to the post.
+    - Notify the instructor by sending a Teams message with a directly link to the blog post.
 - For other types of days, the instructor will provide the exact assignment and its due date if/when an absence is excused.

 #### Late Work